 Soft Tissue Damage

 Dentists can injure bone, muscle, or soft tissue when removing teeth, placing implants, or performing other dental procedures.
-Soft tissue damage can be very painful and can seriously interrupt a patient’s life, and it often accompanies bigger dental malpractice issues.
-Therefore, if you have soft tissue damage, your dental malpractice attorney may be able to get you compensation for your damage.
+Soft tissue damage can be very painful and can seriously interrupt a patient’s life, and it often accompanies bigger issues.
+Therefore, if you have soft tissue damage, your attorney may be able to get you compensation for your damage.

 Lack of Consent